ramgos/eth_arbitrage4/consts.md

 MIN_OUTPUT_FACTOR (precentage) - how much to multiply the result of the first swap and require it to be the min output in first swap in
-                    function call (i.e account for slippage in first swap) MAX_GAS_PRICE - if total gas cost is bigger than MAX_GAS_PRICE, don't continue calculation
+                    function call (i.e account for slippage in first swap) MAX_GAS_PRICE - if total gas cost is bigger than MAX_GAS_PRICE, don't continue calculation CHECKING_DELAY (ms) - how many milliseconds to wait before checking if hashes updated? (after sending transaction) CANCEL_GASPRICE (precentage) by what precentage to overpay in order to cancel the transaction CHECKS - how many times to check whether the transaction should be cancelled